FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Theory and Methods

-A few comments are in order: \paragraph{Two-sided tests} Our development here assumes one-sided tests where (w.l.o.g.) large values are the extremal values of the SPM.
-Two-sided tests can be easily accommodated by simply replacing the $\alpha$ in \eqref{gumbel.weibull.cutoff} by $\alpha/2$ and by using the absolute value of the components of $\bGamma_{(k)}$ to decide on activation. \paragraph{Comparison with AS} AS \citet{polzehletal10} also provides an adaptive weighted smoothing approach based on multi-scale testing.
-Both AM-FAST and AR-FAST have similarities with AS, in that they also smooth and threshold iteratively.
-However, there are a few fundamental differences.
-For one, the AS approach has a set user-specified sequence of bandwidths that smooths $\bGamma_{(k)}$ at each step.
-In contrast, we use likelihood maximization (for AM-FAST) or robust (for AR-FAST) methods to optimally determine $h$ at each step.
-AS also performs thresholding in a similar manner as us, but they use a general Fr\'echet extreme value distribution.
-Their development ignores both the spatial context and also the fact that thresholding results in subsequent truncated decisions.
-Our development represents the procedure more accurately because we account for both the correlation structure (resulting in the initial cut-off decided as per the Gumbel distribution) and the truncation (with the subsequent cut-offs being determined by the reverse Weibull distribution).
-Finally, our method is completely data-driven, with termination declared only when the Jaccard index indicates no substantial changes in the detected activation.
+\paragraph{Comparison with AS} Our FAST algorithms are similar to AS \citet{polzehletal10} in that they also smooth and threshold iteratively.
+But there are a few fundamental differences.
+The AS approach has a set user-specified sequence of bandwidths that smooths $\bGamma^{(k)}$ at each step.
+In contrast, ALL-, AM- and AR-FAST use likelihood, empirical Bayes and robust methods to optimally determine $\bh$ at each step.
+AS also thresholds but uses a general Fr\'echet extreme value distribution that ignores spatial context and the correlated truncated nature of the random variables that arise from the smoothing and thresholding at each iteration.
+Our development represents the procedure more accurately because we account for both the correlation structure (with the initial cut-off decided as per the Gumbel distribution) and the truncation (with subsequent cut-offs determined by the reverse Weibull distribution).
+Our more general $\bh$ allows for different amounts of smoothing in each axis.
+Finally, our method is entirely data-driven, with termination declared only if there is no initial activation or when $\mJ$ between subsequent activation maps decreases.

+\paragraph{Two-sided alternatives} Our development here builds from one-sided tests where large values are the extreme values of the SPM.
+For two-sided alternatives, we use the algorithm individually on the SPM and its negative, but replacing $\alpha$ in \eqref{gumbel.weibull.cutoff} with $\alpha/2$.
+This provides two (disjoint) activation maps, the union of which is the two-sided activation map.